Gerber-Shiu Theory for Discrete Risk Processes in a Regime Switching Environment: Markov Additive Chains

 \begin{Theorem}[One-sided upward] For $X_0=x$, $v \in (0,1]$ and $a \geqs x$, the transform of the upward crossing/hitting time $\tau^+_a$ satisfies \begin{linenomath*} \end{linenomath*} where the matrix $\bold{G}_{v}$ is the right solution of the matrix equation $\bold{F}(\cdot) = {v}^{-1}\bold{I}$. \end{Theorem}

 \begin{Remark} The matrix $\bold{G}_v$, as the right solution of the above matrix equation, can only be found explicitly in a few special cases.
 However, there exists a number of numerical algorithms that can be employed to obtain approximations.
 For a detailed survey of such algorithms, see \cite{bini2005numerical} and references therein.
-The left solution of this matrix equation is also of importance to the analysis of exit problems and is associated with the time-reversed counterpart of $\bold{G}_v$ (see Section \ref{sec:time-rev}). \end{Remark}
+The left solution of this matrix equation is also of importance to the analysis of exit problems and is associated with the time-reversed counterpart of $\bold{G}_v$ (see Section \ref{sec:time-rev}).
+Moreover, the matrix $\bold{G}_v$ can be shown to be invertible as long as $\bold{A}_1$ is invertible (non-singular) (see Remark 5 of \cite{ourpaper} for details). \end{Remark}

 For the so-called two-sided exit problem, we are interested in exiting from the (fixed) `strip' $[0,a]$, with $a > 0$.
 More formally, we are interested in the events $\{ \tau_a^+ < \tau_0^-\}$ and $\{ \tau_a^+ > \tau_0^-\}$, which correspond to the upward and downward exits from the strip, respectively, with $X_0 = x \in [0,a]$.
 In a similar way to the one-sided upward exit given above, the following theorems from \cite{ourpaper} show that the two-sided exit problems (upward and downward) can be expressed in terms of two other fundamental matrices, known as the $\bold{W}_v(\cdot)$ and $\bold{Z}_v(\cdot)$ scale matrices.